adopted-ember-addons/ember-cli-chart/README.md

 # Ember Chart

-This is an Ember-CLI addon for adding a [ChartJS](http://www.chartjs.org/) component.
+This is an Ember CLI addon for adding a [ChartJS](http://www.chartjs.org/) component.

 ### Installation